pharaohtut/pharaohtut/README.md

 - 👀 I’m interested in blockchain development
 - 🌱 I’m currently learning solidity
 - 💞️ I’m looking to collaborate on dapps
-- 📫 How to reach me ...
+- I am always keeping myself updates on how to master blockchain development

 <!---
 pharaohtut/pharaohtut is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.